awsdocs/aws-codepipeline-user-guide/doc_source/reference-pipeline-structure.md

                         An input artifact structure, if supported for the action category ],
                    "name": "ActionName",
                    "region": "Region",
+                   "namespace": "source_namespace",
                    "actionTypeId": {
                         "category": "An action category",
                         "owner": "AWS",
                         "version": "1"
                         "provider": "A provider type for the action category", },
                    "outputArtifacts": [
                         An output artifact structure, if supported for the action category ],
                    "configuration": {
                         Configuration details appropriate to the provider type },
                    "runOrder": A positive integer that indicates the run order within the stage, }
             ]
 ```